-Subsequent to implementation of the Landfill Allowance Scheme (Scotland) Regulations, 2005 and reevaluation of landfill licences, there are currently two sites within an hour's drive from the Port of Methil able to accept such material.
-Fife Council Lower Melville Wood landfill site in Cupar, approximately 24 kilometres northwest of Methil, has the capability to accept non-hazardous material(1).
-This site was due to close at the end of 2020 (2), however, it currently appears still to be open.
-A landfill site is located at Avondale Landfill, Polmont, approximately 65 kilometres southwest of Methil Docks.
+Subsequent to implementation of the Landfill Allowance Scheme (Scotland) Regulations, 2005 and re-evaluation of landfill licences, there are currently two sites within an hour's drive from the Port of Methil able to accept such material.
+Fife Council Lower Melville Wood landfill site in Cupar, approximately 24 kilometres northwest of Methil, has the capability to accept non-hazardous material (2).
+This site was due to close at the end of 2020 (3), however, it has remained open following an operating permit variation approved in 2021.
+In 2021, it received 311,595 tonnes of wastes, including 118,722 tonnes of soil/stones.
+A landfill site is located at Avondale Landfill, Polmont, approximately 65 kilometres southwest of the Port of Methil.
 However, the Avondale site would only consider taking some of the dredged material upon closure of one or all of the phases within the plant.